spdk/spdk/doc/applications.md

 the highest page size.
 This option accepts a number of bytes with a possible binary prefix, e.g. 1024, 1024M, 1G.
 The default unit is megabyte.

+Starting with DPDK 18.05.1, it's possible to reserve hugepages at runtime, meaning that SPDK application can be started with 0 pre-reserved memory.
+Unlike hugepages pre-reserved at the application startup, the hugepages reserved at runtime will be released to the system as soon as they're no longer used.

 ### Disable PCI access {#cmd_arg_disable_pci_access}

 If SPDK is run with PCI access disabled it won't detect any PCI devices.
 This